slsa-framework/slsa-github-generator/BYOB.md

 #### Generation of Metadata Layout File

 The last thing to do in the TCA is to [generate the metadata layout file](https://github.com/laurentsimon/byob-doc/blob/main/internal/callback_action/action.yml#L67-L73) to indicate to the BYOB platform which files to attest to, and which attestations to generate.
 You can ask the platform to generate several attestations, each attestating to one or more artifacts.
 The snippet below indicates a single attestation attesting to a single built artifact `my-artifact`.
-When the BYOB framework generates the attestation, it will add an extension to it, e.g. `.sigstore` or `.intoto.jsonl` depending on the format used.
+When the BYOB framework generates the attestation, it will add the `.build.slsa` extension to it.

 ```json
 {